-What can I deduct from taxes through my home office?
+What can I deduct from taxes due to working from home?

-The basic rule is that the rental portion of a workroom can only be deducted from taxes if the employee has to do a substantial part of the work at home and the employer does not provide a workplace.
+If the costs for a home office are higher than the allowance for “Other professional expenses”, then they can be deducted as effective costs under certain circumstances.
+The basic rule is that the rental portion of a workroom can only be deducted from taxes if the employee has to do a substantial part of their work at home and their employer does not provide a workplace.
 In practice, 40% of a full-time workload, i.e. two full days, is considered a substantial part.

 For such a deduction to be claimed, the workroom must be used essentially for the exercise of the profession.
 So if you work in the living room or bedroom, no deduction can be claimed.
-Since the conditions are strict, it is to be expected that a bed sofa in the study would not be allowed either, although there are other voices on this matter.
+Since the conditions are strict, it is to be expected that a sofa bed in your home office would not be allowed either, although there are other voices on this matter.

 What has to be taken into account:

-Although many employees work from home due to corona conditions and can make the above-mentioned deductions.
-However, it should be noted that other deductins cannot be made: This applies in particular to flat-rate professional expenses (e.g. public transport and lunch).
+Although many employees work from home due to the coronavirus pandemic and can make the abovementioned deductions, it should be noted that other deductions cannot be made: This applies, in particular, to flat-rate professional expenses (e.g. costs for public transportation and lunch).

-It should also be mentioned that the Zurich cantonal tax office has declared in a communication dated 9 September 2020 that these professional expenses can be deducted independently of the Corona crisis, but that no home office costs can be deducted for them.
+It should also be mentioned that the Zurich cantonal tax office declared in a communication dated March 26, 2021, that these professional expenses can be deducted independently of the coronavirus crisis, but that no home office costs can be deducted for them (this was also imposed for the 2020 tax year).
 This is apparently also the practice in other cantons (e.g. Fribourg, Lucerne, Solothurn, Basel-Landschaft).